Stuffed milkshakes with strawberry cheesecake? New ice cream shop opens in Asheboro

 Surprisingly, their business was still great, and they received more orders with their storefront than in their trailer.

-Edmisten recalls, “It was really cool to see the community rally around us, and it gave people something to go do because you can take ice cream to go pretty easily and still have a good time with your family.”
+“It was really cool to see the community rally around us, and it gave people something to go do because you can take ice cream to go pretty easily and still have a good time with your family,” Edmisten said.

 Family and community is behind every scoop at Creative Creamery, a family-owned business.
 In fact, Edmisten was on a beach trip with her family when the idea was born.